Special Educational Needs & Disabilities (SEND) Information Report

 - The day to day management of all aspects of the school, including the support for children with SEND.

 - Making sure that the Governing Body is kept up to date about issues relating to SEND.
 The Headteacher will give responsibility to the SENDCo and class teachers, but is still responsible for ensuring that your child’s needs are met.

-Parents are welcome to approach the school in person, initially via our secretary or Class Teachers.
-Alternatively you can make contact with us using the details found on out contact page.
+Parents are welcome to approach the school in person, initially via our School Office or Class Teachers.
+Alternatively you can make contact with us by email or telephone:

 Question 2: What are the different types of support available for children with SEND in our school?

 Class teacher Input via excellent targeted classroom teaching (Quality First Teaching).
 For your child this would mean: